...

 Our border collie enjoys the views at dog-friendly Sanneomi Ranch.

-Let’s explore each location in the order of my visits.
+Now, let’s explore each location in order of our visits!

 Pure Sheep Ranch